Improved Constructions for Non-adaptive Threshold Group Testing: Introduction

 Since its introduction in 1940's \cite{ref:Dor43}, group testing and its variations have been extensively studied and have found surprisingly many applications in seemingly unrelated areas.
 In particular, we mention applications in molecular biology and DNA library screening (cf.\ \cite{ref:BKBB95,ref:KKM97,ref:Mac99,ref:ND00,ref:STR03,ref:WHL06,ref:WLHD08} and the references therein), multi-access communication \cite{ref:Wol85}, data compression \cite{ref:HL00}, pattern matching \cite{ref:CEPR07}, streaming algorithms \cite{ref:CM05}, software testing \cite{ref:BG02}, compressed sensing \cite{ref:CM06}, and secure key distribution \cite{ref:CDH07}, among others.
 We refer the reader to \cite{ref:groupTesting,ref:DH06} for an extensive review of the major results in this area.

-Formally, in classical group testing one aims to learn an unknown $d$-sparse\footnote{A vector is $d$-sparse if its support has size at most $d$.} Boolean vector $(x_1, \ldots, x_n) \in \zo^n$ using a set of $m$ measurements, where each measurement is defined by a subset of the coordinates $\mathcal{I} \subseteq [n]$ and outputs the logical ``or'' $\bigvee_{i \in \mathcal{I}} x_i$.
+Formally, in classical group testing one aims to learn an unknown Boolean vector $(x_1, \ldots, x_n) \in \zo^n$ which is known to be $d$-sparse (that is, contains at most $d$ non-zero entries) using a set of $m$ measurements, where each measurement is defined by a subset of the coordinates $\mathcal{I} \subseteq [n]$ and outputs the logical ``or'' $\bigvee_{i \in \mathcal{I}} x_i$.
 The goal is then to design the measurements in such a way that all $d$ sparse vectors become uniquely identifiable using as few number of measurements as possible.

 A natural generalization of classical group testing (that we call \emph{threshold testing}), introduced by Damaschke \cite{ref:thresh1}, considers the case where the measurement outcomes are determined by a \emph{threshold predicate} instead of the logical or.
-Namely, this model is characterized by two integer parameters $\ell, u$ such that $0 < \ell \leq u$ (that are considered fixed constants), and each measurement outputs positive if the number of positives within the corresponding pool is at least $u$.
-On the other hand, if the number of positives is strictly less than\footnote{ The original paper of Damaschke \cite{ref:thresh1} uses a slightly different convention where the test returns negative if the number of positives in the group is \emph{at most} $\ell$.
-Accordingly he defines the gap between the thresholds to be $u-\ell-1$, as opposed to $u-\ell$ in our paper. } $\ell$, the test returns negative, and otherwise the outcome can be arbitrary.
-In this view, classical group testing corresponds to the special case where $\ell = u = 1$.
+Namely, this model is characterized by two integer parameters $\ell, u$ such that $0 \geq \ell < u$ (that are considered fixed constants), and each measurement outputs positive if the number of positives within the corresponding pool is at least $u$.
+On the other hand, if the number of positives is less than or equal to \footnote{ The proceedings version of this paper \cite{ref:Che10} and also the author's Ph.D.~thesis \cite{mahdiPhD} use a slightly different notation where the test returns negative if the number of positives in the group is strictly less than $\ell$.
+Accordingly in those versions the gap parameter is defined to be $u-\ell$ rather than $u-\ell-1$.
+A revised notation is used in this version to make the exposition consistent with the original paper of Damaschke \cite{ref:thresh1}. } $\ell$, the test returns negative, and otherwise the outcome can be arbitrary (that is, either $0$ or $1$ in any arbitrary way).
+In this view, classical group testing corresponds to the special case where $\ell = 0$ and $u = 1$.
 In addition to being of theoretical interest, the threshold model is interesting for applications, in particular in biology, where the measurements have reduced or unpredictable sensitivity or may depend on various factors that must be simultaneously present in the sample to result in a positive outcome.